any-docs/css/content/reference/values/revert/index.md

 ## See also

-- Use the {{cssxref("initial")}} keyword to set a property to its initial value.
+- Use the `initial` keyword to set a property to its initial value.
-- Use the {{cssxref("inherit")}} keyword to make an element's property the same as its parent.
+- Use the `inherit` keyword to make an element's property the same as its parent.
-- Use the {{cssxref("revert-layer")}} keyword to reset a property to the value established in a previous cascade layer.
+- Use the `revert-layer` keyword to reset a property to the value established in a previous cascade layer.
-- Use the {{cssxref("unset")}} keyword to set a property to its inherited value if it inherits or to its initial value if not.
+- Use the `unset` keyword to set a property to its inherited value if it inherits or to its initial value if not.
-- The {{cssxref("all")}} property lets you reset all properties to their initial, inherited, reverted, or unset state at once.
+- The `all` property lets you reset all properties to their initial, inherited, reverted, or unset state at once.